“Don’t find customers for your products. Find products for your customers.”Seth Godin

 Seth Godin’s Purple Cow:

-Tesla’s beautifully designed and superior performing products has made their brand what marketing guru Seth Godin describes as the purple cow.
+Tesla’s beautifully designed and superior performing products have made their brand what marketing guru Seth Godin describes as the purple cow.

 By the purple cow, Godin refers to those products and services whose unique differentiating qualities make them stand out and conquer over popular sentiment.
 As Seth Godin describes it, today’s marketplace is an increasingly crowded marketplace in which too many companies are trying to sell the same thing.
 Consumers today have way too many choices to pick from, but way less time to figure out what product best satisfies their needs and preferences.